memseer/docs.memseer.com/index.md

 **A:** No, Memseer is not a reminder.
 You can’t create reminders manually, however Memseer does remind you about repeatable tasks that should be accomplished.

 **Q:** What is Memseer best suited for?\
 **A:** Memseer is best suited for maintenance work and record keeping.
-For example, you can keep records of work done on a car, health history, gift records (even birthday notes) and more, please checkout [examples](docs/examples/index.md) and [importance of maintenance](docs/about/timely_maintenance.md) article.
+For example, you can keep records of work done on a car, health history, gift records (even birthday notes) and more, please check out [examples](docs/examples/index.md) and [importance of maintenance](docs/about/timely_maintenance.md) article.

 **Q:** Why is Memseer not free?\
 **A:** Memseer operates on a simple and straightforward model: pay for what you use.
 There are no investors, banks, or partners expecting returns on their investments.
 Additionally, there are no ads, data brokers, or any collection, aggregation, or use of your data for financial gain.
-You are paying solely for the service, and that is exactly what you receive—nothing more, nothing less
+You are paying solely for the service, and that is exactly what you receive—nothing more, nothing less.

 **Q:** Can I try before purchasing?\
 **A:** Yes, we have [demo account](docs/demo.md) that you can try.